1. WHO WE ARE

 Controlling and processing information: We are the controller of all personal information used in our business for our own commercial purposes.
-Sometimes though, we will process personal information on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the GDPR.
+Sometimes though, we will process personal information on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the UK GDPR and the Data Protection Act 2018.
 If we are processing on behalf of another data controller, that data controller will provide relevant information to you about how your data is being shared

 Why you should read this policy: It is important that you read this policy, together with any other documents referred to in it, so that you are aware of how any personal information relating to you will be dealt with by us.

-We are accountable for demonstrating compliance with the GDPR’s six principles of processing personal information.
-These provide that personal information we deal with must
+We are accountable for demonstrating compliance with the UK GDPR and the Data Protection Act 2018's six principles of processing personal information.
+These provide that personal information we deal with must be:

 (a) processed fairly, lawfully and in a transparent manner;

 (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;